 Future senator John Glenn lifted off into space aboard his Mercury Atlas (MA-6) rocket and became the first American to orbit the Earth.
 After orbiting the Earth 3 times, Friendship 7 landed in the Atlantic Ocean 4 hours, 55 minutes and 23 seconds later.

 Senator John Glenn orbited the earth on Space Shuttle Discovery.
-He returned November 7, completing a journey of 3.6 million miles at a maximum speed of 17,950 mph, with a maximum altitude 355 miles.
-As a representation of his Senate service, he took on his voyage a copy of Thomas Jefferson's Manual of Parliamentary Practice, which he presented to Senate Democratic Leader Thomas Daschle on December 30, 1998.
+He returned November 7, completing a journey of 3.6 million miles.
+As a representation of his Senate service, he took on his voyage a copy of Thomas Jefferson's Manual of Parliamentary Practice, which he presented to Senate Democratic Leader Thomas Daschle on December 3, 1998.